alex152/Wordle/README.md

 # Wordle

-see it in action - https://alex152.github.io/wordle/
+See it in action - https://alex152.github.io/wordle/